westonea252/KillerHomeLab/Azure-Monitor_Network-Performance-Monitor/README.md

 Parameters that support changes
 - Location2.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
+- WorkspaceLocation.
+Enter a Valid Azure Region for your Log Analytics Workspace based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)